Apply

 California

-Funding opportunity: The 2023 California B-WET funding opportunity for building capacity for implementing climate literacy in classrooms is closed.
+Past funding opportunity: The 2023 California B-WET funding opportunity for building capacity for implementing climate literacy in classrooms is closed.

-The full fiscal year 2023 funding opportunity can be found on Grants.gov under funding opportunity number NOAA-NOS-ONMS-2023-2007548.
+The fiscal year 2023 funding opportunity can be found on Grants.gov under funding opportunity number NOAA-NOS-ONMS-2023-2007548.
 Visit the California B-WET webpage for more information.
 This webpage includes examples of budget narratives, logic models, and project timelines for California B-WET applicants.

 Deadline: February 23, 2023